WisePCDoctor removal instructions

 What is WisePCDoctor?

-WisePCDoctor is advertised as program which allows users to scan, repair and speed up their computers.
-However, due to WisePCDoctor's distribution method it is categorized as a potentially unwanted application (PUA).
-As a rule, users do not download and install PUAs knowingly (intentionally).
-Therefore, apps of this type should not be trusted.
+WisePCDoctor is advertised as program which allows users to scan, repair and improve the performance of their computers, however, due to its distribution method, WisePCDoctor is categorized as a potentially unwanted application (PUA).
+Generally, users do not download or install PUAs intentionally.
+Therefore, apps of this type should never be trusted.

-WisePCDoctor supposed to operate as a tool which can clean junk files, clean and fix registry, manage startup items, create backups, etc. Simply said, it supposed to optimize computers to improve their performance.
-However, WisePCDoctor is not free - it requires to be registered (purchased).
-It is worthwhile to mention that optimization-related PUAs tend to display fake results (errors, and other problems) to trick users into paying for a full (registered) version.
-However, they do not optimize computers or provide any other value even if purchased.
-It is unknown whether WisePCDoctor generates fake results, however, quite many PUAs do.
-Therefore, apps of this type should not be trusted.
-Quite often they are distributed together with other PUAs, for example, browser hijackers, adware-type apps.
-Browser hijackers are designed to change certain browser's settings to address of some fake search engine.
-In other words, they promote fake search engines.
+WisePCDoctor can supposedly clean junk files, clean and fix the registry, manage startup items, create backups, etc. In this way, it apparently optimizes computer system to improve performance.
+WisePCDoctor is not free and requires registration (purchase) to operate.
+Note that optimization-related PUAs tend to display fake results (errors, and other problems) to trick people into paying for full (registered) versions, however, they do not actually optimize computers or provide any other value, even if purchased.
+It is unknown whether WisePCDoctor generates fake results, however, many PUAs do.
+Therefore, apps of this type should never be trusted.
+They are commonly distributed together with other PUAs such as, for example, browser hijackers, adware-type apps.
+Browser hijackers assign certain browser settings to the address of a fake search engine.
+In this way, they promote fake search engines.
 Adware-type apps serve various advertisements (coupons, banners, surveys, pop-ups, etc.).
-When clicked, those ads tend to open untrustworthy pages.
-Sometimes they can cause download, installation of some unwanted app by executing certain scripts.
-Also, both browser hijackers and adware-type apps may be designed to operate as information gathering tools.
-Usually, they collect information related to user's web browsing activities.
-Although, there are many apps of this kind that target sensitive, personal data too.
-There is always a possibility that developers or the installed PUA could sell collected data to third parties (potentially cyber criminals) who would misuse it to generate revenue.
-To sum up, programs like WisePCDoctor should not be downloaded and installed.
-If there are any PUAs installed on a browser and/or computer, then they should be uninstalled right away.
+When clicked, these ads tend to open untrusted web pages and can cause download/installation of unwanted apps by executing certain scripts.
+Browser hijackers and adware-type apps also record information relating to browsing activity.
+Many apps of this kind also target sensitive, personal data.
+Developers of the installed PUA might sell the data to third parties (potentially, cyber criminals) who misuse it to generate revenue.
+In summary, programs such as WisePCDoctor should not be downloaded or installed under any circumstances.
+Remove all PUAs from your browser and computer immediately.

 |Name||Wise PC Doctor potentially unwanted application|